trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

-When it comes to performance NGINX can easily handle as much traffic as you can throw at it.
+When it comes to performance NGINX can easily handle a large amount of traffic (as much traffic as you can throw at it).
 Another biggest advantage is flexibility because NGINX allows to do the same thing in different ways.

 Generally it provides the core of complete web stacks and is designed to help build scalable web applications.
 For me, it is a one of the best and most important service that I used in my SysAdmin career.